xwang2713/HPCC-Windows-Dependencie/platform_externals/boost/README.md

 Following instructions based on current boost version 1.57.0.

 1. Download boost from http://sourceforge.net/projects/boost/files/boost/1.57.0/boost_1_57_0.zip/download
 2. Make sure ICU debug/release is built.
-See README.md in icu directory for more detail.
+See README.md in the icu directory for more detail.
-   It is import to have ICU debug libraries available, otherwise boost build will not detect ICU.
+   It is import to have the ICU debug libraries available, otherwise boost build will not detect ICU.
    Make sure when you run "b2" you see a "- has_icu builds     : yes" message.
 3. unzip and cd to top level boost directory :
    1. bootstrap